onordberg/multispectral-super-resolution/README.md

   - ESRGAN - 2018: [paperswithcode](https://paperswithcode.com/paper/esrgan-enhanced-super-resolution-generative), [paper](https://arxiv.org/pdf/1809.00219v2.pdf)
   - SAN - 2019: [paperswithcode](https://paperswithcode.com/paper/second-order-attention-network-for-single), [paper](http://openaccess.thecvf.com/content_CVPR_2019/papers/Dai_Second-Order_Attention_Network_for_Single_Image_Super-Resolution_CVPR_2019_paper.pdf)
   - EESRGAN - 2020 (satellite SR): [paperswithcode](https://paperswithcode.com/paper/small-object-detection-in-remote-sensing), [paper](https://arxiv.org/pdf/2003.09085v4.pdf)
-- [ ] Approval of project description by institute
-- [ ] Implement a *simple* SR model, [SRCNN](https://arxiv.org/pdf/1501.00092v3.pdf), on satellite imagery
-  - This is partly done, but just on 1 training image and 1 validation image.
-Results therefore not the best.
-- [ ] Decide on training, validation and test split
-  - Suggestion for review available in `data-exploration-display-version.ipynb`
-- [ ] Write data generation functions for extracting tiles from satellite imagery
-  - First iteration of this is done, but needs rework to optimize

 ### Next
-- [ ] If appropriate: Use automatic cloud classification from FFI
 - [ ] Write *Introduction* chapter of thesis
-- [ ] Implement a *state of the art* SR model on a simple dataset like MINST, CIFAR-10